 The test for every product description is: Can this description get the product into the basket?
 So, the first thing to remember is that product descriptions are written to be appealing to real people.
 You need to know your shopper and the value they are seeking, and then deliver it in your marketing copy.

 Automate product data cleaning to be ready for your online store

 With hundreds or thousands of products in an extended product range, it is impossible to manually optimize each product listing.
-The solution is to use automation tools which allow you to clean and optimize product data at scale.
+The solution is to use automation tools which allow you to cleanse product data and optimize it at scale.
 Vesta is one such automation solution that merges, transforms and validates product data sourced from each of your suppliers to get it into the format and structure you need for your online store.
 Automation saves hundreds of hours of work in spreadsheets automatically creating a consistent format across your whole product range.